Legality of incest: Russia

+Serbia

+Incest between consenting adults has been decriminalized in Serbia since the adoption of the 2005 Penal Code.
+Article 197 of the Penal Code prohibits only incest between an adult and a minor relative and between an adult and a minor sibling.
+Amendments in 2009 increased the penalty from the previous three year prison sentence to a term between 6 months minimum and a 5 year maximum prison sentence.

 Slovenia

 Incest in Slovenia is not criminally prohibited unless one person is a minor.
 A person who has sexual relations with a blood relation minor is punished to two years in prison.